-Our paper also relates more broadly to the mechanism design literature that studies delegation.
-Most importantly, our analysis builds on Halac and Yared (2019), which examines optimal fiscal rules under private information and limited enforcement.
+Our paper also relates more broadly to the mechanism-design literature that studies delegation.7 Most importantly, our analysis builds on Halac and Yared (2019), which examines optimal fiscal rules under private information and limited enforcement.
 A main difference is that our current focus is monetary policy, which requires us to incorporate the role of expectations, absent in the context of fiscal policy.
-Despite this difference, we find that the mathematical arguments developed in Halac and Yared (2019) apply, and thus our results follow from applying the general results in that paper to the present monetary policy application.
+Despite this difference, we find that the mathematical arguments developed in Halac and Yared (2019) apply, and thus our results follow from applying the general results in that paper to the present monetary-policy application.

-Finally, our paper sheds light on the continuing debate about the causes of the rise and fall of inflation in the US and in Latin America in the post-war period (e.g., Sargent, 2001; Sargent, Williams, and Zha, 2009).
-We find that these persistent regime transitions may reflect the central bank's least socially costly means of responding to temporary political pressure to expand the output gap.
+Finally, our paper sheds light on the continuing debate about the causes of the rise and fall of inflation in the U.S. and Latin America in the postwar period; (e.g., Sargent, 2001; Sargent, and others, 2009).
+We find that these persistent regime transitions may reflect the central bank's least socially costly means of responding to temporary political pressure to expand the output gap.8